mlehotay/ier/IER/IER-brainfeels.md

 * interoceptive bodily signals, particularly gut–brain feedback
 * emotionally weighted memory acting as a constraint-history attractor

-When these constraints cannot be localized, externalized, or decomposed, the UEF must integrate them **qualitatively** to preserve coherence.
+When these constraints cannot be localized, externalized, or decomposed, the Unified Experiential Field must integrate them **qualitatively** to preserve coherence.

 ---